Launching dynamic pricing:

 3

-During the pilot, the pilot and control stores should have the same availability of goods of the pilot categories.
+During the pilot, both the pilot and control stores should maintain identical availability of goods within the test categories.

 Simplified example:

-The retailer launched the same promos in the pilot and control stores.
-During the pilot, one store got much less promoted goods than another one.
+The retailer had identical promotions in both the pilot and control stores.
+However, during the pilot, one store received far fewer promotional items than the other.

-The first store sold out "promo items" in two days.
-The second store sold these goods for three weeks, because it had enough stocks.
+The first store sold out of promotional items in two days.
+The second store continued to sell these items for three weeks due to sufficient stock levels.

-Thus, revenue and sales of promotional items in the second store were several times higher than in the first store.
+Result: the revenue and sales of promotional items in the second store were significantly higher than in the first store.

 Insights:

 2 - It is important to manage inventory and calculate the optimal stock balance in a centralized and identical way, utilizing the same algorithms, in the pilot and control stores during the pilot.
-Perfect, if the inventory management process is automated.
+Ideally, the inventory management process should be automated.

-The worst situation is when every store manages itself the inventory.
+The least desirable situation is when each store independently manages its inventory.

-Such an uncertainty factor can ruin the A/B test.
-Sales will be affected not only by the type of pricing ("manual" and dynamic), but also by the ordering skills of the store employees.
+This uncertainty factor can compromise the A/B test, as sales will be influenced not only by the pricing strategy (manual vs. dynamic) but also by the order management skills of store employees.

-In such a case, "improvements" in the pilot store may be caused by the fact that a talented employee managed orders and fixed the stock-out problem.
-Inversely, if a low-skilled employee was responsible for orders, it may lead to decreasing sales due to lack of goods.
+In such cases, "improvements" in the pilot store may be attributable to a talented employee effectively managing orders and addressing stock-out issues.
+Conversely, if a less skilled employee is responsible for orders, it may lead to declining sales due to insufficient stock.

 To-dos for the pilot project manager: